ericoporto/ags-manual-wiki/EditorCharacter.md

 ## Character Editor

-On the Explore Project panel, you can expand the Characters tree to show the characters in your game.
-Right clicking on "Characters" entry, you can create a new character, import a character previously exported from another project, or create a folder to help you organize things.
+On the Explore Project panel, you can expand the Characters node to show the characters which are defined in your game.
+Right clicking on the "Characters" node itself allows you to create a new character, import a character previously exported from another project, or create a folder to help you organize things.

 By double-clicking on a character within the tree, a new editor panel will open which allows you to inspect the `NormalView` and `SpeechView` for this character.